-Information from the Release Manager Configurator
+Information from the Configurator

-You can use the Serena Release Manager Configurator to help determine and resolve connection issues.
+You can use the Serena ALM Configurator to help determine and resolve connection issues.

-From the Serena Release Manager Configurator, click the following links in the navigation pane to display the corresponding pages.
+From the Configurator, click the following links in the navigation pane to display the corresponding pages.

-- Change Settings: Verify and change connection information as needed. - Show Log: Show and analyze the product log file. - List Services: List the Web services and verify that they are running. - About: View version and build information for Serena Release Control.
+- CONFIG: Verify and change connection information as needed. - SHOW LOG: Show and analyze the product log file. - SERVICES: List the Web services and verify that they are running.